yeatmanlab/roar-docs/docs/developer/tasks-variants/README.md

 ## 9. Migration Plan

 * Migrate existing Firestore variants into the `variants` and `variant_parameters` tables
+* Migrate the `registered` field to the `is_published` field.
+* Deprecate the `registered` field for tasks.
+Instead tasks should be considered "published" if they have any published variants.
 * Dev-mode Firestore runs can be replayed into SQL by minting variants
 * Legacy tasks may require shimming in the API to handle missing variant metadata
 * After migration, new runs must go through the SQL-backed system